PanDAWMS/panda-docs/docs/source/client/pflow.rst

 and finishes once all data from the :blue:`top` task is processed.

 The user can submit the workflow to PanDA using ``pflow`` that is included in panda-client.
-First, create a file called :green:`simple_chain.cwl` containing the cwl code above.
+First, create a file called :brown:`simple_chain.cwl` containing the cwl code above.
 Next, you need to create an empty yaml file since cwl files work with yaml files that describe workflow inputs.
 This example doesn't take an input, so the empty yaml file is enough.